 IoT vs M2M

-Machine-to-machine communication, or M2M for short, is a growing technology trend.
+Machine-to-machine communication, or M2M for short, is a growing connectivity technology trend.
 This involves the automated exchange of information between end devices such as vehicles or machines and with a control center.
 Companies can save costs and improve work processes through M2M communication.
-A second technology trend, that evolved from M2M is the Internet of Things (IoT).
+A second technology trend, that evolved from M2M is the Internet of Things (IoT tech).
 These terms are often used as synonyms interchangeably.
-While there are some overlapping characteristics, the network architecture of both technologies is fundamentally different.
+While there are some overlapping connectivity characteristics, the network architecture of both technologies is fundamentally different.

 The origins of M2M and IoT